RavidRo/TradingSystem/Use Cases.md

 4. <ins>User</ins>: chooses to delete \_to_delete_product
 5. <ins>System</ins>: deletes \_to_delete_product from the cart.

+**Tests**:

-happy-user chooses to delete a product that exists in the cart and the system asks for the action from the user.
+-   <ins>_Happy Path_</ins>: User chooses to delete a product that exists in the cart and the system asks for the action from the user.
 The user accepts the action and the product is deleted from the cart.
-sad-user accidentally chooses to delete a product from the cart.
+-   <ins>_Sad Path_</ins>: User accidentally chooses to delete a product from the cart.
 The product exists in the cart.
 When the system asks the user for the action, the user cancels the deletion.

 ### 2.8.
 Change amount of product in cart